biagiomaf/smart-comfyui-gallery/README.md

 ---

+## 🆕 What's New in Version 1.30?

+- 🔍 **Smart Folder Navigation**: Expandable sidebar with real-time search and bi-directional sorting (A-Z, Z-A, newest, oldest)
+- 🖼️ **Enhanced Gallery Sorting**: Toggle thumbnail sorting by date or name with visual indicators
+- 🔎 **Advanced Lightbox**: Zoom with mouse wheel, persistent zoom levels, percentage display, and quick delete
+- ⚡ **Real-time Sync**: Silent background checks with visual progress overlay when new files are detected
+- 📝 **Smart Workflow Names**: Downloaded workflows now match your image filenames

+---

 ## 🚀 The Problem Every ComfyUI User Faces

 You've just created the most stunning AI image or video of your life.
 It's perfect.
 Absolutely perfect.